The Real Housewives of Beverly Hills season 13

 The thirteenth season of The Real Housewives of Beverly Hills, an American reality television series, aired on Bravo from October 25, 2023, to March 13, 2024, and was primarily filmed in Beverly Hills, California.

 The season focuses on the personal and professional lives of Kyle Richards, Erika Girardi, Dorit Kemsley, Garcelle Beauvais, Crystal Kung Minkoff, Sutton Stracke and Annemarie Wiley.

 The season's executive producers are Alex Baskin, Darren Ward, Maryam Jahanbin, Joe Kingsley, Brian McCarthy and Andy Cohen.

-This season marked the final appearance for Crystal Kung Minkoff and the only appearance for Annemarie Wiley.
+This season marked the exit of Kung Minkoff and the only appearance for Wiley.

 Cast and synopsis

+Cast

 In January 2023, it was confirmed that Lisa Rinna would not return after eight seasons on the show, along with newcomer Diana Jenkins who announced her own exit from the series after one season.

 In October 2023, it was confirmed that all six remaining housewives would return along with new housewife Annemarie Wiley.

+Synopsis

+The season centers on Kyle Richards' separation from her husband, real estate executive Mauricio Umansky, after 27 years of marriage.
+Richards and Umansky announced their separation in July 2023.
+The cast and public speculate about the nature of Richards' close friendship with country singer Morgan Wade.

+Annemarie Wiley joins the cast as a new full-time housewife.
+Dorit Kemsley begins to publicly acknowledge deeper marital difficulties with her husband Paul "PK" Kemsley.

+Crystal Kung Minkoff departs the franchise following the season, as does Wiley after a single season.